gitsense/pi-brains/README.md

 | `/brains about` | Show what GitSense can do |
 | `/brains debug` | Toggle debug logging |
 | `/brains help` | Show available commands |

-## Demo Repository

-Use [gitsense/gsc-rules-demos](https://github.com/gitsense/gsc-rules-demos) to see the chat-first workflow for creating rules, notes, lessons, and triggers.

 ## Current Boundaries